 The average yearly salary of a Nursing Professor ranges between $40,370 and $129,070.

 Nursing Instructors and Professors who work in District of Columbia, California, or Connecticut, make the highest salaries.

-How much do Nursing Instructors and Professors make in different U.S. states?
+How much do Nursing Instructors and Professors make in each U.S. state?

 |State||Annual Mean Salary|

 What Tools do Nursing Instructors and Professors Use?